catinprogress/SOFT3202/A1/URS.md

   - The Team Lead is told that they cannot access the repository due to rate limit.
 * **Alternative Flow (2)**: Private organization
   - The Team Lead is told that they cannot access the organization due to access restrictions
-* **Alternative Flow (3)**: Empty repository is selected
+* **Alternative Flow (3)**: Empty repository
-  - The Team Lead is told that there is no contribution data available.
-* **Alternative Flow (4)**: No contribution data for specified time period
-  - The Team Lead is told that there is no contribution data available for the specified time period.
+  - The Team Lead is told that there is no contribution data available either for selected repository or time period.
-* **Alternative Flow (5)**: Invalid GitHub URL is entered
-  - The Team Lead is told that the GitHub URL they have provided doesn't exist.
 * **Post conditions**:
   - The filtered contributor rankings for the specified time period are displayed.